 What can I expect during treatment?

-During treatment, which usually takes about 10-20 minutes, your doctor will inject Xeomin® into the muscles
+During treatment, which usually takes about 10-20 minutes, your doctor will inject Botox or Xeomin® into the muscles

 in your forehead that cause frown lines between your eyebrows.
 No anesthesia is required; however, your

 physician may use a topical anesthetic or cold pack to reduce any discomfort.